rerrahkr/YM2608-Tone-Editor/README.md

 If sound doesn't stop despite releasing key, try pressing F12 which is audio stream reset key.

 ### Convert to text
-It enables to convert tone data to text formatted by format.conf.
+It enables to convert tone data to text formatted by "Setup" -> "Output".
 It is a text file containing some parameter macros.
 This app parses it and replaces macros with tone parameters.
-It means that you can customize text output by editing format.conf.
+It means that you can customize text output by editing format.
-You can edit the format in "Setup" -> "Output".
 To copy tone parameters text, open "Convert to text" dialog ("File" -> "Convert To Text").

 #### Macro syntax